Platform Services / vCenter Server Upgrade

 Now we will verify the vCenter Server is now running on version 6.7.
 We do this by clicking on the inventory name of the vCenter Server and viewing the Version Information from the Summary tab.

-Since we disabled DRS during our preparing to upgrade post, it should be enabled once again.
+Since we deactivated DRS during our preparing to upgrade post, it should be activated once again.
 We begin this task by highlighting the cluster and then clicking on the Configure tab to view vSphere DRS settings.

-If you had set DRS to Manual versus disabling, now is the time to change that also.
+If you had set DRS to Manual versus deactivating, now is the time to change that also.

 Next click Edit to continue.